 The Tatoosh group serves all of Pierce County with its multiple municipalities including Tacoma and represents close to 1300 members residing in Pierce County.
 The group sponsors community presentations on environmental topics.
 We are active in state, local and national elections.
 Our Ivy League does ongoing work to remove invasive plant species from local parks.
 You can read about these and other activities in our newsletter, "The Rainier Review".

-The Sierra Club Tatoosh Group of Pierce County is working with other Tacoma Activists in opposition to the proposal to build the biggest methanol plant in the world!
+The Sierra Club Tatoosh Group of Pierce County and other Tacoma Activists killed the proposal to build the biggest methanol plant in the world!

 Northwest Innovation Works (NWIW) is proposing three facilities in the Pacific Northwest to be located at the Port of Tacoma, the Port of Kalama and the Port of St Helens to convert natural gas to methanol.
 The $3.4 billion gas-to-methanol plant at the Port of Tacoma is the largest plant proposed.
 The methanol will be transported to Asia by ship to be used as feedstock to produce olefin, a compound used in the production of plastics.

 This plant would use more fresh water from Tacoma Municipal water than all the residents of Tacoma collectively, enough power for 320,000 households, introduce toxins into our air and water, be built in an earthquake hazard zone, a lahar and tsunami hazard zone, an area at hazard of liquefying and contain volatile explosive chemicals.
 The natural gas would come from fracking in Canada or North Dakota.